buenfilstats/buenfilstats.github.io/_pages/about.md

 ---

-Hi, I am a PhD student in the Department of Statistics at the University of Washington, Seattle, where I've been fortunate to work with [Marina Meila](https://sites.stat.washington.edu/mmp/) and [Eardi Lila](http://faculty.washington.edu/elila/).
+Hi, I'm a PhD student in the Department of Statistics at the University of Washington, Seattle, where I've been fortunate to work with [Marina Meila](https://sites.stat.washington.edu/mmp/) and [Eardi Lila](http://faculty.washington.edu/elila/).
 I received my Bachelor of Science degree in Applied Mathematics, Engineering, and Physics at the University of Wisconsin, Madison.

 Research Interests
 -----------